mindfluct2025/mindfluct2025.github.io/_pages/cfp.md

 ## Note

-At least one author of each accepted submission must attend the workshop and present a relevant **artefact or object** related to their paper.
+At least one author of each accepted submission must attend the workshop in person, and share your story with us.

 If you have questions, please contact: **b.l.lee@exeter.ac.uk**.